What is the localGen Home Energy Centre ?

 Green Deal and RHI guidance

-With the arrival of the government’s Green Deal, introduced to encourage greater energy-efficiency in the home, the Home Energy Centre provides information on how the Green Deal works, together with other related current government initiatives, including the Renewable Heat Initiative and the Feed-In Tariff subsidies
+With the arrival of the government’s Green Deal, introduced to encourage greater energy-efficiency in the home, the Home Energy Centre provided information on how the Green Deal was intended to work, together with other related current government initiatives, including the Renewable Heat Incentive and the Feed-In Tariff subsidies.

 The Centre has a permanent showroom with products from local suppliers on display and with brochures and access to a computer database of information about subsidies and services.
-The expertise of independent Domestic Energy Assessors/Green Deal Advisors is available and seminars, workshops, briefings and training takes place on a regular basis, at Open Afternoons every fortnight
+The expertise of independent Domestic Energy Assessors/Green Deal Advisors is available and seminars, workshops, briefings and training takes place on a regular basis at Open Afternoons

 Britain can only meet the target set by Government to generate 20% of the country’s demand for electricity by 2020 from renewable sources if there is a substantially greater, and well-coordinated, emphasis on and support for the decentralising of energy generation (microgeneration, or DER) throughout the UK